intuit/intuit-spring-cloud-config-validator/README.md

 # Setup

-* Docker Engine: latest is recommended with `multi-stage` support
+* `Docker Engine`: latest is recommended with `multi-stage` support
-* Docker Compose: latest is recommended
+* `Docker Compose`: latest is recommended

+Run the following to setup a local development environment:

-1. Create a Git server with the pre-receive hook `validate_config_files.py`.
+1. `setup-github-simulator.sh`: Create a Git server with the pre-receive hook script `validate_config_files.py`
-2. Using `test.sh` test a given github config repo locally
+2. `test.sh`: test a given github config repo locally by attempting to push to the test git server

 ## Create Git Server